IVIanuu/injekt/README.md

 TODO

 # Effects
-TODO
+TODO A effect allows to create reusable patterns to declare givens

 # Assisted parameters
 TODO

 # Coroutines and Compose support
 Injekt is built with Jetpack Compose and Coroutines in mind.
-This means that it's possible to create composable reader functions and suspend reader functions.
+This means that it's possible to create composable reader functions as well as suspend reader functions.

+# Android

+# Android work